 - (a) The Group's purchases are made for each system integration projects and are only purchased from related parties.
 Therefore, the purchase price is determined based on mutual agreement.
 Except for the payment term of 60 days after monthly billings, other terms would be available to third parties. - (b) Most of the transactions in relation to services and maintenance made with related parties are separate cases, thus the transaction prices are determined based on mutual agreement.
-Except for the payment term of 60 days after monthly billings, other terms would be available to third parties. - C. Receivables from related parties
+Except for the payment term of 60 days after monthly billings, other terms would be available to third parties.

-D. Payables to related parties
+C. Receivables from related parties